ANNMAINAWANGARI/ANNMAINAWANGARI/README.md

 ### SOFTWARE DEVELOPER

-- 🔭 I’m currently working on Data Structures and Algorithms.
+- 🔭 I’m currently working on Data Structures and Algorithms && Open Source Contribution.
-- 🌱 I’m currently learning Rust and blockchain
+- 🌱 I’m currently learning Rust.
-- 👯 I’m looking to collaborate on any Blockchain(Solana and Ethereum), React JS, Next JS,Angular JS, TypeScript, SQL, SQLServer and Node.js(microservices) projects.
+- 👯 I’m looking to collaborate on any Blockchain(Solana and Ethereum), React JS, Next JS,Angular JS, TypeScript, SQL/NoSQL(MongoDB && Firebase) and Node.js(microservices) projects.
-- 🤔 I’m looking for help with DeFi development resources.
-- 💬 Ask me about MERN stack.
+- 💬 Ask me about MERNG stack.
-- 📫 How to reach me: [Twitter] (https://twitter.com/wangari__maina)
+- 📫 How to reach me: [Linkedln] (https://www.linkedin.com/in/wangari-maina/)
 - 😄 Pronouns: She/Her.
 - ⚡ Fun fact: I would die for a cat.